Finding Your Purpose while Fixing Your Relationship

 There’s nothing to hide when I’m just being myself.

 Then that authentic me started to show up in the rest of the world too.

 Granted, I have many detractors.
 But lots of women tell me that I seem so much like them that we may be the same person.
 They seem happy about it.

 I’m happy about it too.
 I love the connection I feel with them.

 In fact, I love it so much that I’ve surrounded myself with women like you, who want to feel purposeful in their lives and passionate in their relationships.
-Some women even feel called like I do to carry the message of the Six Intimacy Skills to the women struggling in their communities.
+Some even feel called like I do to carry the message of the Six Intimacy Skills to the women struggling in their communities.
 These women train with me to learn the Intimacy Skills at the highest level and become powerful relationship coaches who stand shoulder to shoulder with me in the mission to end world divorce.

-Later this month, I’ll start training just 20 committed women who feel called to help other women with their relationships.
+Next month, I’ll start training just 20 committed women who feel called to help other women with their relationships.